 The US battle over the proposed oil pipeline from Canada to Texas is not over.

+Congressional republicans say they will keep pushing the Obama administration to approve the Keystone project.
 But the administration says a plan for a new, more environmentally-sensitive route has to be submitted first.

 Foreign minister John Baird expressed the Canadian government's disappointment with the White House decision not to approve the project for now.